 Packing your backpack

 Once you’ve find the perfect backpack, it’s important to pack well.
 Make sure all your gear remains within reach and weight is well-divided over the backpack.
-It’s best to put heavy equipment like a tent close to the back.
+It’s best to put heavy backpacking equipment like a tent close to the back.
 By doing this, the point of gravity also lies on the ‘backside’.
 Light stuff are best put in the bottom of the backpack.
 Therefore, it’s convenient if the backpack has an upper and lower compartiment.

 My backpack history